 Giving to the School

 The School of Dentistry is pleased to accept gifts in various forms including monetary gifts by means of check or credit card.
 You may also give online.
 To make a gift to the Apollonian Society, click here; to give to other areas of the School of Dentistry organization, click here.
 In addition, the School accepts donations of appreciated securities including stocks and bonds, real estate and other assets of value, gifts in kind, and deferred or planned gifts.
-We invite you to peruse the list below, and to if you have any questions.
+We invite you to peruse the list below, and to contact the development office if you have any questions.
 For our guidelines for development awareness, click here.

 - Gift Pledges